 Formed in Madrid in 2006, The Kiss That Took A Trip is the brainchild of M.D.
 Trello, who stands as the sole member and admitted factotum.
 A long-in-the-works musical project that finally saw the light of day when Trello, after an extended period of hesitation, decided to embrace public exposition inspired by the DIY ethos of diverse musical figures such as Steve Albini, Trent Reznor and Godspeed You!
 Black Emperor.

 A late in the game “band”, the founder of The Kiss quotes his admired Brian Eno to state he’s not a musician at all and therefore he will never tour.
 The Kiss That Took A Trip builds its music, for the most part, using computers and synthetic sounds, but refusing vehemently to be categorized as electronic music.
-In fact, the music can be tagged as a mix of styles such as post-rock, ambient, experimental, new age and orchestral pop, most of them instrumental and imbued with a progressive feel.
+In fact, the music can be tagged as a mix of styles such as alternative rock, post-rock, ambient, experimental, new age and orchestral pop, most of them imbued with a progressive feel and sometimes fully instrumental.
 The songs resort to melody, atmosphere and a pinch of drone and dissonance instead of technical proficiency or radio-friendly formats.

-Since its inception, The Kiss has been regularly putting out self-made releases, with the demos Dating Aphrodite (2008), Worst Case Scenarios (2009) and The Dummy Family (2011) among them.
+Since its inception, The Kiss began regularly putting out homemade stuff regularly, with the demos Dating Aphrodite (2008), Worst Case Scenarios (2009) and The Dummy Family (2011) surfacing during those early years.
 However, it was with its debut album How The Mighty Have Fallen (2012) that The Kiss found an unique voice.
-Fully produced by Trello, the album bases its sound on long-winded ambient/jazzy suites and unravels with no sense of urgency but employing signature changes, breakdowns, drone sections, distortion and hummed vocals reminiscent of Bark Psychosis.
-Letting go of the political themes a little, the album has a bitter existentialist vibe this time.
+Fully produced by Trello, the album bases its sound on epic ambient/jazzy suites and unravels with no sense of urgency but employing signature changes, breakdowns, drone sections, distortion and hummed vocals reminiscent of Bark Psychosis.
+Letting go of the seminal political themes a little, the debut album has a bitter existentialist vibe.

 After a two year long gap, The Kiss That Took A Trip returned with Electroforest (2014) and its little brother Electroforest (By Night) (2015), loosening a lot of tension on the listener and making an album that recaptured much of the essential sense of melody found in earlier works, while still keeping the epic scope and adventurous nature of the previous album, coming out of the other side of the tunnel with a "best of both worlds" effort, but with its own internal logic.
 The record is built in a subtle triptych structure and features the boldest use of vocals found on a work by The Kiss, even to the point of putting them in the forefront or having them from beginning to end, like in standard pop songs.